Santa Fe Shooting Update: First Lawsuit Filed Against Dimitrios Pagourtzis’ Parents

 “We are saddened and dismayed by yesterday’s events at Santa Fe High School.
 We extend our most heartfelt prayers and condolences to all of the victims.
 We also wish to thank all the first responders from all over Texas that assisted in rendering aid and support.”

-In the statement, the family also said that they were as shocked and confused as anyone else following the tragic events while calling their son Dimitri a “a smart, quiet, sweet boy.”
-It’s also noted that the shooter was on the school’s honor roll, football team and was a participating member with his family at a local Greek Orthodox church.
+In the statement, the family also said that they were as shocked and confused as anyone else following the tragic events while calling their son Dimitri “a smart, quiet, sweet boy.”
+It’s also noted that the shooter was on the school’s honor roll, football team, and was a participating member with his family at a local Greek Orthodox church.

-The shooter had plans to kill himself after unleashing the deadly attack but did not have the courage to do it and instead surrendered himself to police.
+The shooter had plans to kill himself after unleashing the deadly attack but he didn’t push through with his plan and instead surrendered himself to police.